 INTRAUTERINE CONTRACEPTIVE SYSTEMS

-There are two types of intrauterine system (IUS) used in Dublin Well Woman Centres for long term contraception.
-Both release progesterone directly into the uterus.
+There are three types of intrauterine system (IUS) used in Dublin Well Woman Centres for long term contraception.
+They release progesterone directly into the uterus.
 The Mirena intrauterine system provides safe effective contraception for 5 years.
 The Jaydess intrauterine system lasts for 3 years and the Kyleena intrauterine system lasts for 5 years..READ MORE

 INTRAUTERINE CONTRACEPTIVE DEVICES